How To Grow Sorghum (Sorgo) And Get Increased Yields

 The optimal planting depth of grain sorghum, silage, and grassy sorghum is considered to be 5 – 7 cm.
 When the top layer of the soil dries up, it is possible to sow sorghum up to 10 – 12 cm.
 Sowing sorghum to a depth of 4 – 5 cm is allowed in case when a heavy rain (up to 25 – 30 mm) falls before the sowing itself and there is a reliable supply of moisture.
 On irrigated land, this sowing depth is most acceptable.

 Sorghum plant spacing between rows should be from 45 to 70 cm.
 The optimal plant density of sorghum hybrids is 300 – 400 thousand plants per hectare in a wide-row sowing method of 70 and 45 cm.

-Identify productivity zones of your field in EOS Crop Monitoring to distribute seeds across the field rationally.
+Identify productivity zones of your field in EOSDA Crop Monitoring to distribute seeds across the field rationally.

 Although sorghum is not demanding in terms of soil fertility and the ability to extract nutrients, it is responsive to the application of the following organic and mineral fertilizers.

 Nitrogen promotes intensive plant growth and increases the entire vegetative mass of sorghum.
 The highest yields are obtained with the application of high doses of nitrogen.

 This fertilizer accelerates seed germination.
 Doses of phosphorus applied for sorghum are usually lower than that of nitrogen by 1.5 – 2 times.
 It is advisable to apply 10 – 15 kg / ha on average.